GRAPEFRUIT...PUCKER UP...THEY'RE IN SEASON

 NOTE about garlic...if you are adding the roasted clove of garlic. in a small heat resistant cup, take a small amount of the liquid jam out and dissolve the clove into a paste before adding to the jam. this should be a sight unseen flavor.

-You have read this article fruit / jam / spread with the title Pamplemousse...aka Grapefruit Jam.
-You can bookmark this page URL https://caucasiancurry.blogspot.com/2012/10/pamplemousseaka-grapefruit-jam.html.
+with the title Pamplemousse...aka Grapefruit Jam.
+You can bookmark this page URL http://caucasiancurry.blogspot.com/2012/10/pamplemousseaka-grapefruit-jam.html.
 Thanks!

 No comment for "Pamplemousse...aka Grapefruit Jam"